VeryKiwi/groceries/README.md

-## build
+## build the frontend

+For the frontend you need to run a build process to create an updated `client-side-built` directory from the `client-side` source directory:

 Make sure you are using the correct version of `node` and `gulp` (see above) before running the build:

     gulp

-On the server, gulp may throw an 'operation not permitted' error when you try to build.
+On the server, gulp may throw an "`operation not permitted`" error when you try to build.
 This can be overrided with sudo:

     sudo gulp

+The last action in the default gulp actions is a `watch` action.
+If you don't want it in prod, just ctrl-C out of it after everything is built.